msurdeanu/my-workflows-app/README.md

 # MyWorkflows

-[MyWorkflows](https://myworkflows.org) is a simple tool designed to help you automate manual tasks.
+[MyWorkflows](https://myworkflows.org) is a simple tool that helps you automate manual tasks.
-It allows you to encapsulate manual tasks as workflows, schedule them, and view their outputs.
+It lets you encapsulate manual tasks as workflows, schedule them, and view their outputs.

-The tool uses Java as its programming language and Vaadin as its UI framework.
+The tool is written in Java and uses Vaadin as its UI framework.

 MyWorkflows is ideal for small teams overwhelmed by daily manual tasks.
-All workflows are defined in YAML format, and the tool provides an intuitive UI for interacting with them.
+All workflows are defined in YAML, and the tool provides an intuitive UI for working with them.

 ## Technology stack

-* Java 25 as a programming language.
+* Java 25 as the programming language.
-* Spring Boot 4 as a DI framework.
+* Spring Boot 4 as the application and DI framework.
-* [Vaadin 25](https://vaadin.com) as a UI framework.
+* [Vaadin 25](https://vaadin.com) as the UI framework.
-* [SQLite](https://www.sqlite.org/) as a relational database for persisting data.
+* [SQLite](https://www.sqlite.org/) as the relational database for persisting data.
+* [Flyway](https://github.com/flyway/flyway) for database schema migrations.
-* [YAML Schema Validator](https://github.com/networknt/json-schema-validator) as a schema validator for workflow scripts.
+* [JSON Schema Validator](https://github.com/networknt/json-schema-validator) for validating workflow scripts.
 * [Groovy](https://groovy-lang.org/) as an additional language for defining commands.
-* [Janino](https://www.janino.net/) as a Java runtime compiler.
+* [Janino](https://www.janino.net/) as the Java runtime compiler.
-* [SpEL](https://docs.spring.io/spring-framework/docs/3.0.x/reference/expressions.html) as another runtime evaluator.
+* [SpEL](https://docs.spring.io/spring-framework/reference/core/expressions.html) as another runtime evaluator.

 ## Features

-* **Modern and responsive UI** for an enhanced user experience.
+* **Modern, responsive UI** for a better user experience.
 * **Authentication** and **authorization** enabled by default for secure access.
-* **Vaadin Push** enabled—using WebSockets, the server can send real-time updates to the client.
+* **Vaadin Push** enabled: using WebSockets, the server can send real-time updates to the client.
 * **Persistence layer** powered by **SQLite** for reliable data storage.
-* Dedicated page for **workflow definition script development**, allowing you to:
+* A dedicated page for **workflow definition script development**, which lets you:
     * Write your script.
     * Inject parameters.
     * Run the script and view its output.
-    * Benefit from an editor with auto-complete functionality to simplify your workflow scripting.
+    * Use an editor with auto-completion to simplify writing workflow scripts.
     * Share the script together with its parameters.
-* Supports replaying a failed workflow, starting from the first command that failed.
+* Replay of a failed workflow run, starting from the command that failed.
-* Dedicated web pages for managing **workflow placeholders**, **workflow definitions**, **workflow templates**, and **workflow runs**.
+* Dedicated web pages for managing **workflow placeholders**, **workflow parameters**, **workflow definitions**, **workflow templates**, and **workflow runs**.
 * A dedicated web page for managing **Java libraries** at runtime.
-* A dedicated web page for writing **Markdown documentation** with ease.
+* A dedicated web page for writing **Markdown documentation**.
 * A dedicated web page for viewing and analyzing **statistics**.
+* A dedicated web page for editing application **settings**.

 ## How does it work?

 ### Terminology

-* **Workflow**: Represents a list of steps that resolve a given task.
+* **Workflow**: A list of steps that together accomplish a given task.
-* **Command**: Represents a single step in the workflow.
-A command has a `name`, a `class`, `ifs`, `inputs`, `asserts` and `outputs`. `name` and `class` are mandatory in order to define a valid command.
+* **Command**: A single step in the workflow.
+A command has a `name`, a `class`, `ifs`, `inputs`, `asserts`, and `outputs`.
+Only `name` and `class` are mandatory.
+Some commands (`loop` and `waitUntilSubPasses`) also require a list of `subcommands`.
-* **If**: Each command allows you to define running conditions.
+* **If**: A condition that must be met for the command to run.
 If at least one condition is not met, the command is skipped.
-* **Input**: Each command accepts input parameters that customize the current step.
+* **Input**: A parameter that customizes the current step.
-* **Assert**: Once a command has run, if the command output exists, you can apply different assertions to it.
+* **Assert**: After a command has run, if it produced an output, you can apply assertions to that output.
-* **Output**: Once a command has run, if the command output exists, you can perform further processing (such as saving the output in another variable).
+* **Output**: After a command has run, if it produced an output, you can process it further (for example, save it to another variable).
-* **Variable**: Represents a standalone data variable that is generated by a command and can be used as input by subsequent commands.
+* **Variable**: A named value stored in the workflow run cache.
+Variables are produced by inputs and outputs and can be used by subsequent commands.

 ### Workflow

-A `workflow` is the logical entity that encapsulates the multiple steps—called `commands`—needed to implement a task.
+A `workflow` is the logical entity that groups the steps (called `commands`) needed to implement a task.
 Each workflow has a `name`, so you can easily identify what it does.

-When the time comes, the workflow can be run `manually` by the user or `automatically` using a scheduler.
+A workflow can be run `manually` by the user or `automatically` by a scheduler.
-Behind the scenes, a `thread pool` is responsible for executing the workflow.
+Behind the scenes, a `thread pool` is responsible for executing workflows.
-Each workflow is scheduled to run inside a single thread, and all of its commands are run in sequential order.
+Each workflow runs on a single thread, and its commands are run sequentially.

+A workflow definition can contain at most 100 `commands` and 10 `finallyCommands`.

 #### Command

 Each command has:

+* a `name` - identifies the command
-* a `class`
+* a `class` - defines the type of the command
+* `ifs` - conditions that must all be met for the command to run
-* `inputs` - define the customization for the current run
+* `inputs` - customize the current run
-* an `output` - defines the value returned
+* an `output` - the value returned by the command
-* `asserts` - to assert different things when the output is present
+* `asserts` - check the output, if one is present
-* `outputs` - to process the output further and to save partial outputs in other variables
+* `outputs` - process the output further and save partial results in other variables

+Before anything else, all `ifs` are evaluated; if any of them is not `true`, the command is skipped.
-The following state diagram describes how a command works:
+Otherwise, the following state diagram describes how a command works:

 ```mermaid
 stateDiagram-v2